Environmental, scientific and technical resources

 Spills and responses tend to follow a predictable path, even if the order or duration of the various phases may change based on context and circumstance.
 Below are the nine phases someone in an ES&T role might recognise prior to, during and after a spill incident and response:

-- Before the incident—preparing yourself, getting your technical grab-bag ready, developing and testing the contingency plan you will operate under.
+- Before—preparing yourself, getting your technical grab-bag ready, developing and testing the contingency plan you will operate under.

-- Clarifying the incident—developing situational awareness of the incident and early response, and contributing to the early incident action plan (IAP).
+- Clarifying—developing situational awareness of the incident and early response, and contributing to the early incident action plan (IAP).